aspose-html/Aspose.HTML-for-Java/README.md

 Directory | Description
 --------- | -----------
 [Examples](Examples)  | A collection of Java examples that help you learn and explore the API features

+## How to Run the Examples

++ You can either clone the repository using your favorite GitHub client or download the ZIP file from here.
++ Extract the contents of the ZIP file to any folder on your computer.
+All the examples are located in the Examples folder.
++ You can run/execute these examples with any IDE of your choice.
++ Open the project in your selected IDE.
++ Open the example file that you want to run.
++ Run the file in your IDE (method may vary depending on the IDE you use).
++ The resources folder in the Examples/src folder contains input files used in the examples.
+It is mandatory that you download this folder along with the examples project.

+Please find more details on how to run the examples [here](https://docs.aspose.com/display/htmljava/How+to+Run+the+Examples).

 ## Resources